Psp29/Documentation-Public/AZURE Tasks/Implementing File Transfer.md

 ## Requirements:

 - Azure Account.
-- Virtual Network with two subnets- Private Subnet and Puvlic Subnet.
+- Virtual Network with two subnets- Private Subnet and Public Subnet.
 - One Jump server (In public subnet with Public IP).
 - Two VMs connected to a private subnet (Without any Public IP).
 - Azure Storage Account.